 If a renter fails to pay their rent on time, the property manager can request the virtual assistant to follow up on the outstanding price.
 The virtual assistant can then call or email the tenant to alert them to the amount owed.

 An assistant property manager can use online tools like FreshBooks to record financial information.
 In addition, these managers can assist in organizing tax papers, invoices, receipts, and other financial documents.
 Such will facilitate access to the data and keep track of your funds.

 A virtual property manager assistant can update the website and third-party site when new listings become available.
 To market these vacant properties, the assistant can also search for new websites to post the listings.

 10. Managing social media accounts

 In terms of SEO, content is king.
-In other words, content helps to reach more people online and helps your website to be in front of mind for your customer.
-Such content requires regular releasing.
-Over time, a virtual assistant will help to optimize your website so that it ranks higher in online searches.
-Additionally, copy will also be needed for advertisements, social media posts, and emails.
+Content helps to reach more people online and enables your website to be in front of your customers.
+Such content requires regular release.

 12. Crafting marketing materials